michaeljsteel/NumBAT/README.rst

 ---------------
 NumBAT uses the finite element method to solve modal fields for both the optical and elastic fields, as solutions to Maxwell's equations and the elastic wave equation respectively.

 The core finite element solvers are written in modern Fortran.
+Meshing is performed using the Gmsh open source tool.

-All interaction with NumBAT is performed through the python front end, either using `.py` scripts or Jupyter notebooks.
+All user interaction with NumBAT is performed through a sophisticated python front end, either using `.py` scripts or Jupyter notebooks.

 Example results